REWILDING THE SCOTTISH HIGHLANDS

 As a business that is dependent on fossil fuel consumption for our day-to-day running, we believe that as a green removals company we have a responsibility to mitigate our carbon footprint as much as possible.

-We offer an environmentally focused moving service to areas including Glasgow, Edinburgh, East Kilbride, Milngavie, Perth, Ayrshire, Dumbarton, Newton Mearns, Stirling, Cumbernauld, Aberdeen, Inverness, Dundee and many, many more.
+We offer an environmentally focused moving service to areas including Glasgow, Edinburgh, East Kilbride, Milngavie, Perth, Paisley, Ayrshire, Dumbarton, Newton Mearns, Stirling, Cumbernauld, Aberdeen, Inverness, Dundee and many, many more.

 While searching for ways to offset some of our carbon emissions, the Green Move team came across an organisation whose environmental credentials were irresistible.